782618297/io_scene_scs/Lamp-system.md

 ### Lamp UV Tool

 Lamp UV Tool is helper tool for positioning UV mappings of selected faces on active UV layer.
-You can use the tool only in "Edit Mode" of mesh objects.
-Tool will automaticly reposition selected faces to proper texture tile depending on what lamp type was selected.
-Similary as Lamp Switcher UV tool has three groups:
+This tool will help you easily position uv mappings on the proper tile of texture depending on vehicle side or auxiliary lamp color or traffic light color.
+You can use this tool only in "Edit Mode" of mesh objects.
+Tool will automatically reposition selected faces to proper texture tile depending on what lamp type was selected.
+Similarly as Lamp Switcher UV tool has three groups:
 * **Vehicle** - UV mappings are positioned depending on vehicle side.
 * **Auxiliary** - UV mappings are positioned depending on the lit color of auxiliary.
-* **Traffic Lights** - similarly as in auxiliary UV mappings are positioned depending on the type of traffic light.
+* **Traffic Lights** - similarly as in auxiliary UV mappings are positioned depending on the color of traffic light.

 [[images/SCS_Tools_Shelf_-_Lamp_UV_Tool.png]]